BackofenLab/StoatyDive/README.md

 The normalized CV distribution helps to identify specific and unspecific sites within an experiment.
 The normalized CV is in a range [0,1].
 A specific site will have a value of 1.
 An unspecific site will have a value of 0.

-## CV_tab file
+## final_tab_*.bed file
-The CV tabular file is a ranked, tab separated list of your predicted binding sites:
+The final tabular file is a ranked, tab separated list of your predicted binding sites:
   1. Chromosome
   2. Start of Peak
   3. End of peak